dmelo/g2m2-pages/blog/09/dicnonet.md

 /*
 Title: Dicno.net
 Description: Today's post is about dicno.net.
 As the background of this blog suggests, I'm a brazilian guy, and a very patriot one.
 My english sucks but I like to write my posts in english.
-This way all my friends can read it :D
+This way all my friends can read it D
 Date: 2009/12/26
 */